-(i) the expected value of the underlying commodity relative to the strike price of the option, and (ii) the expected volatility of the underlying commodity over the period before the expiration date.
+(i) the expected value of the underlying commodity relative to the strike price of the option, and date.
 When call option price decreases coincide with put option price increases, it signals a decrease in the expected price of the underlying commodity.
 Conversely, when call option prices and put option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity price.